Appalachian Trail - Dutch Country Roads/Upstate PA/Lehigh Valley/Pocono Mountains

 Fayette, Somerset and Cambria counties

 Enjoy the picturesque Youghiogheny River and the Laurel Mountain during a hike along this 70-mile trail.
+Seasoned backpackers can challenge themselves on the steep, rugged areas of the trails.
+Casual hikers will enjoy areas that are reasonably level and pleasant for walking.
 A stop at Ohiopyle State Park offers breathtaking views and waterfalls to explore.
 For those looking to trek the whole trail, overnight shelters can be reserved in advance.

 Perkiomen Trail - Philadelphia and the Countryside